home / skills / christopheryeo / claude-skills / recent-emails

 1. **Calculate timeframe**: Convert user's timeframe (or default 24 hours) into Gmail query format

-2. **Search each category**: Execute separate searches for Inbox, Sent, Drafts, and Starred
+2. **Search each category with limits**: Execute separate searches for Inbox, Sent, Drafts, and Starred

 4. **Deduplicate starred emails**: If an email is starred, mark it with ⭐ but don't list it twice